Some of the resources below may be affiliate links, meaning I get paid a commission (at no extra cost to you) if you use that link to make a purchase.

 Jade plants are popular because they require little attention and can survive in almost any climate.
 However, this doesn’t mean that you should be neglectful of your little friend!

 If you begin to notice your jade plant turning yellow or your jade plant has yellow leaves that are falling off, then you may have been a little too neglectful!
+Alternatively, read up on why a jade plant turns red here!

 Below are 8 reasons why your jade leaves are turning yellow.